 Current approaches for 3D reconstruction from feature points of images are classed as sparse and dense techniques.
 However, the sparse approaches are insufficient for surface reconstruction since only sparsely distributed feature points are presented.
 Further, existing dense reconstruction approaches require pre-calibrated camera orientation, which limits the applicability and flexibility.
 This paper proposes a one-stop 3D reconstruction solution that reconstructs a highly dense surface from an uncalibrated video sequence, the camera orientations and surface reconstruction are simultaneously computed from new dense point features using an approach motivated by Structure from Motion (SfM) techniques.
 Further, this paper presents a flexible automatic method with the simple interface of 'videos to 3D model'.
 These improvements are essential to practical applications in 3D modeling and visualization.
 The reliability of the proposed algorithm has been tested on various data sets and the accuracy and performance are compared with both sparse and dense reconstruction benchmark algorithms. © 2012 IEEE.

-Rainer, B, Waltl, M, Cheng, E, Shujau, M, Timmerer, C, Davis, S, Burnett, I, Ritz, C & Hellwagner, H 2012, 'Investigating the impact of sensory effects on the Quality of Experience and emotional response in web videos', 2012 4th International Workshop on Quality of Multimedia Experience, QoMEX 2012, International Workshop on Quality of Multimedia Experience (QoMEX), IEEE, Yarra Valley, VIC, Australia, pp. 278-283.View/Download from: UTS OPUS or Publisher's site
+Rainer, B, Waltl, M, Cheng, E, Shujau, M, Timmerer, C, Davis, S, Burnett, I, Ritz, C & Hellwagner, H 2012, 'Investigating the impact of sensory effects on the Quality of Experience and emotional response in web videos', 2012 4th International Workshop on Quality of Multimedia Experience, QoMEX 2012, International Workshop on Quality of Multimedia Experience (QoMEX), IEEE, Yarra Valley, VIC, Australia, pp. 278-283.View/Download from: Publisher's site

 Multimedia is ubiquitously available online with large amounts of video increasingly consumed through Web sites such as YouTube or Google Video.
 However, online multimedia typically limits users to visual/auditory stimulus, with onscreen visual media accompanied by audio.
 The recent introduction of MPEG-V proposed multi-sensory user experiences in multimedia environments, such as enriching video content with so-called sensory effects like wind, vibration, light, etc. In MPEG-V, these sensory effects are represented as Sensory Effect Metadata (SEM), which is additionally associated to the multimedia content.
 This paper presents three user studies that utilize the sensory effects framework of MPEG-V, investigating the emotional response of users and enhancement of Quality of Experience (QoE) of Web video sequences from a range of genres with and without sensory effects.
 In particular, the user studies were conducted in Austria and Australia to investigate whether geography and cultural differences affect users' elicited emotional responses and QoE. © 2012 IEEE.

-Cheng, E & Burnett, IS 2011, 'On the effect of AMR and AMR-WB GSM compression on overlapped speech for forensic analysis', 2011 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) - Proceedings, IEEE International Conference on Acoustics, Speech and Signal Processing, IEEE, Prague, Czech Republic, pp. 1872-1875.View/Download from: UTS OPUS or Publisher's site
+Cheng, E & Burnett, IS 2011, 'On the effect of AMR and AMR-WB GSM compression on overlapped speech for forensic analysis', 2011 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) - Proceedings, IEEE International Conference on Acoustics, Speech and Signal Processing, IEEE, Prague, Czech Republic, pp. 1872-1875.View/Download from: Publisher's site

 The recent ubiquity of mobile telephony has posed the challenge of forensic speech analysis on compressed speech content.
 Whilst existing research studies have investigated the effect of mobile speech compression on speaker and speech parameters, this paper addresses the effect of speech compression on parameters when an interfering background speaker is present in clean and noisy conditions.
 Preliminary evaluations presented in this paper study the effect of the Adaptive Multi-Rate (AMR) and Adaptive Multi-Rate Wideband (AMR-WB) speech coders on the Linear Prediction (LP) speech spectrum, Line Spectral Frequencies (LSFs), and Mel Frequency Cepstral Coefficients (MFCCs).
 Results indicate that due caution should be employed for the forensic analysis of mobile telephony speech: speech coder parameters are significantly degraded when an interfering speaker or noise is present, compared to parameters obtained from the main speaker alone.
 Moreover, at high SNR the speech parameters exhibit values that gradually transition from those ideally and independently obtained from the main speaker to those of the background speaker as the amplitude of the background interfering speaker increases. © 2011 IEEE.